shawntabrizi/substrate-collectables-workshop/src/5/source/README.md

 Those transactions are processed, and then dispatched to callable functions within the blockchain.

+For ergonomics, you will normally see callable functions defined in the `lib.rs`, but their logic implemented in a separate `impls.rs` file.
+This is really up to your preference, but since this is the common practice in the Polkadot SDK, the tutorial will use this pattern as well.

 ### Pallet Call Macro

 Pallet development allows you to create callable functions by introducing the `#[pallet::call]` macro on top of a normal function implementation code block.